Beehive: How Far from Your House?

-Honey bees are not a domesticated pet.
+But, there are some things we must keep in mind.
+Bees are not domesticated pets.
 Having a hive in the yard is very different than a dog kennel or even a chicken coop!

-They are wild creatures with their own ideas for how life should be.
+Honey bees are insects – wild creatures with their own ideas for how life should be.
 It is amazing to me that we can manage bees and get them to help us in so many ways.

-But, we are most successful when we work with the natural tendencies of the bees.
+But, we are most successful when working with the natural tendencies of the bees.
 Understanding that “bees will be bees”, the beekeeper can then reap the benefits of having their own hives.

 Keeping a Beehive in Your Backyard

-Is it safe to have a beehive in your backyard?
+Is it safe to have a beehive in your backyard – a small one?
 Yes, it can be.
 Many beekeepers successfully keep a couple of hives in a backyard area.

-The main considerations are how large is your backyard and how much of the area is in use by humans.
+The main considerations are the size of your backyard and how much of the area is in use by humans.
 Play areas and high foot traffic areas are not the best locations for a beehive.

 Whether or not your backyard is suitable for bees is more about the kind of space you have available than its size.

 Do you have an area where the hive will be undisturbed?
-They will defend their colony if they perceive a threat.
+Honey bees will sting and defend their colony-if they perceive a threat.

 How Far Away from a Beehive Should You Stay?